-- Keep the medicines in a cupboard, away from heat and direct sunlight. - You may need to keep liquid medicine in the fridge check the instructions on the bottle.
-Make sure that the medicine does not freeze. - Make sure that children cannot see or reach the medicine. - Keep the medicine in the container it came in.
+- Keep this medicine in a cupboard, away from heat and direct sunlight.
+The liquid medicine needs to be kept in the fridge. - The liquid medicine does not keep for long once it has been opened.
+Write the date that you start it on the bottle and make sure you follow the instructions on the bottle. - Make sure that children cannot see or reach the medicine. - Keep the medicine in the container it came in.